Abdominal Aortic Aneurysm (AAA) screening looks for a swelling (aneurysm) of the aorta in the abdomen.

 The aim of the AAA screening programme is to reduce the number of ruptured AAA and deaths in Wales.

-Men aged 65 are invited to be screened if they are registered with a doctor in Wales.
+Men aged 65 are invited to be screened if they are registered as living in Wales.

 Men over 65 who have not previously been screened by the NHS or diagnosed with an abdominal aortic aneurysm can ask for a scan by contacting their local screening office.